chenxuhao/gardenia/README.md

     $ git submodule update --init --recursive

+Setup environment variables:

+    $ cd src
+	$ cp common.mk.example common.mk
+	$ vim common.mk // modify this file to setup the compilation

 Build the project (you will need to install gcc and nvcc first):

     $ make

-Or go to each sub-directory, e.g. bfs, and then
+Or go to each sub-directory, e.g. src/bfs, and then

     $ make